elm-fluent/elm-fluent/docs/tutorial.rst

     These 2 messages will be permanently deleted - **cancel** or **confirm**

 …except that 'cancel' and 'confirm' are hyperlinks with behavior attached.
-The Elm code looks like this:
+The original Elm code looks like this:

   .. code-block:: elm